 Most of us are quite happy to put aside a portion of our salary every two weeks so we can invest in a superannuation fund.
 In fact, some governments will help to support your investment by giving you incentives.
 Nobody pauses to question why you do this.

-This is all quite unusual as you would of thought that investing in your health everyday, so you can ultimately live longer and healthier was more important?
+This is all quite unusual as you would have thought that investing in your health every day, so you can ultimately live longer and healthier was more important?

 Stop waiting, stop complaining and stop making excuses.
-Invest in your health now (not later!) and avoid a situation where you will have to overcome extreme adversity.
-At that point it can go one of two ways.
+Invest in your health now (not later!) and avoid a situation where you’ll have to overcome extreme adversity.
+At that point, it can go one of two ways.
 Either you will become a hero and join the list of people mentioned above.
-Kudos to you.
+Kudos to you if you can do it.
 But if you go the other way and get defeated you could potentially die.
 All because of the choices you made in the past.

 That’s what the stakes are.
 Don’t wait.
 What are you going to do?